MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 remaining sections of the exercise assume that this is the case. **If not**, you will need to **modify the commands containing the version number accordingly**.

-## :books: Using PHP FPM instead of the PHP development server
+## :books: Using PHP-FPM instead of the PHP development server

 When you did the [systemd exercise][systemd-ex], you used the PHP development server (with the command `/usr/bin/php -S 0.0.0.0:3000`).
 As [its documentation states][php-dev-server], it is meant for development, not to be used on a production server.
-One of the main reasons it's a bad idea to use it on a server is beacuse it is **single-threaded**, and can only serve _one request at a time_.
+One of the main reasons it's a bad idea to use it on a server is because it is **single-threaded**, and can only serve _one request at a time_.

 During the [SFTP exercise][sftp-ex], you installed the `php-fpm` package, which provides the PHP [FastCGI Process Manager (FPM)][php-fpm].

-PHP FPM is both a **process manager** and a **FastCGI server**:
+PHP-FPM is both a **process manager** and a **FastCGI server**:

 - It will run multiple PHP processes to be able to serve requests from multiple clients at the same time.
 - A web server (such as nginx) can ask it to execute PHP files using the [FastCGI protocol][fastcgi].

-> :gem: Use the following command for more information on how PHP FPM manages
+> :gem: Use the following command for more information on how PHP-FPM manages
 > processes (for version 8.3):
 >
 >     $> grep -A 50 -m 1 "number of child processes" /etc/php/8.3/fpm/pool.d/www.conf